Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Data-driven distributional preference robust model

-We refer readers to Appendix~\ref{app:Proposition-1} for a proof.
-The proposition states that for a fixed sample size $N$ how large the parameter $\gamma$ should be so that the true distribution falls in $\fP_A (\gamma)$ with a specified confidence level.
-This means with probability at least $1-\alpha$, the optimal value of the DPRO model computed with such an ellipsoidal ambiguity set provides a lower bound for the true optimal value of the expected utility maximization problem, see Theorem 4 in \cite{delage_distributionally_2010} for a similar argument.
-From decision making perspective, we want the ambiguity set to be small (a smaller $\gamma$) so that the resulting decision based on the worst distribution from the ambiguity set is less conservative.
-On the other hand, we also hope the true probability distribution to lie in the ambiguity set with a specified confidence level so that the model is more relevant.
-Nevertheless, a smaller $\gamma$ would make this happen less likely.
+The proposition states that for a fixed sample size $N$ how large the parameter $\gamma$ should be so that the true distribution falls in ${\cal P}_A(\gamma)$ with a specified confidence level.
+This means that, with probability at least $1-\alpha$, the optimal value of the \ref{DUPRO} model computed with such an ellipsoidal ambiguity set provides a lower bound for the true optimal value of the expected utility maximization problem, see Theorem 4 in \cite{delage_distributionally_2010} for a similar argument.
+From a decision-making perspective, we want the ambiguity set to be small (a smaller $\gamma$) so that the resulting decision based on the worst distribution from the ambiguity set is less conservative.
+On the other hand, we also hope the true probability distribution lies within the ambiguity set with a specified confidence level so that the model is more relevant.
+Nevertheless, a smaller $\gamma$ would make this less likely to happen.
 If we are able to recover the true probability distribution with a sample of size $N$, then we may set $\gamma=0$.
 In practice, however, this is very unlikely particularly when the sample size is small.
 A potential drawback of this approach is that when we use sample covariance to approximate the true covariance, $R$ could be very large when the covariance matrix is nearly singular (the data are nearly correlated), this will result in a large $\gamma_N^{(1)}$.
 We refer readers to discussions in \cite{delage_distributionally_2010}, \cite{so_moment_2011} and our discussions in Section \ref{subsec:The distributionally robust model} for appropriate setting of $\gamma$.
+This prompts us to consider the bootstrap approach for constructing an ambiguity set.